-In the version of my chapter that Chomsky responded to, I did mention a widely circulating claim to the effect that Deutch put pressure on junior faculty to perform this toxins research.
+In the version of my chapter that Chomsky responded to, I did mention a widely circulating claim to the effect that Deutch put pressure on junior faculty members to perform this toxins research.
 My reference to this claim was not inaccurate but it did little to help us understand Chomsky’s own relationship with MIT.
 For that reason, I dropped it from the final version.
-While rechecking my sources in response to Noam’s criticisms, I also realised that it would have served my argument better to have included this quote from a 1982 edition of the journal Nature:
+While rechecking my sources in response to Noam’s criticisms, I also realised that it would have served my argument still better to have included this quote from a 1982 edition of the journal Nature:

 Two years ago, the Pentagon’s Defense Science Board, chaired by John Deutch of the Massachusetts Institute of Technology, recommended a start on the production of binary [nerve gas] weapons and that the Department of Defense should prepare for a major increase in its chemical warfare programmes.

 I hope that makes the point about the sort of science that Deutch was involved in.

-For me, however, the really interesting issue is not the precise role played by Chomsky’s colleagues in the development of the Pentagon’s most terrifying weaponry.
-What intrigues me is the passion with which Noam rushes to defend these colleagues, as if their research priorities were not military at all but were somehow compatible with his own anti-militarist commitments.
+Again, the issue is Noam’s eagerness to defend his MIT colleagues, as if their research priorities were not military at all but were somehow compatible with his own anti-militarist commitments.
 To shed light on this puzzle, we need to take a look at Noam’s early career at both MIT and MITRE.

 CHOMSKY AT MIT AND MITRE